Uralstech/ezrSquared/Documentation/Mainpage.md

 "This one is a bit longer.
 There is no limit to how long a string can be!"
 ```

+You also might have noticed that after printing "Hello, World!" to the screen, the `show()` function also printed "nothing".
+This means **the function returned nothing**.
+If you code in `"Example"` and enter, only `"Example"` will be printed to the screen.
+This means **the expression `"Example"` returned the string "Example"** - ezr² is only showing that to the screen.

 ### Numbers
 Now that we’ve seen strings let’s move on to **numbers**.
 Just like strings,
 we can ask ezr² to print numbers using the `show()` function.